CET1588C Network +

 |Corequisites:||There are no corequisites for this course.|

-This course provides students with the knowledge and skills necessary to install, configure, and troubleshoot Windows 7 Professional in work group or domain networks.
-In addition, this course gives you the background to understand Microsoft courses that cover detailed technical support of Windows 7 Professional and Windows Server.
-This course prepares students for the Microsoft Exam 70-646.
+This course provides students with the knowledge and skills necessary to install, configure, and troubleshoot Windows 10 in work group or domain networks, and configure Windows devices.
+This course prepares students for the Microsoft Exam 70-697: Configuring Windows Devices and 70-698: Installing and configuring Windows 10.

 |Supplemental Materials:||Additional materials may be assigned by the instructor to supplement the required materials. -->|